SanyaKor/CommitGuard/README.md

 ### Notes

-This program requires a valid GitHub API key AND LLM key(openai) token to post comments or interact with pull requests, dont forget to set your own personal access token as an environment variable:
+This program requires a valid GitHub API key AND LLM key(openai), dont forget to set your own personal access token as an environment variable:

 ```bash
 export GITHUB_TOKEN="your_personal_access_token_here"